23 Jul Is Coconut Oil Still Good For You?

 I want to take a moment and set the record straight about some of the key points in the article.

-Coconut oil IS high in saturated fat – One of the reasons the AHA recommended against using coconut oil is because of the high saturated fat content.
+- Coconut oil IS high in saturated fat – One of the reasons the AHA recommended against using coconut oil is because of the high saturated fat content.
 Coconut oil is 82% saturated fat.
 As with nearly all foods, you should eat coconut oil in moderation.
+MCT (Medium Chain Triglyceride) Oil, are a component of coconut oil and are also beneficial to your health.

 The report does recommend that 6 percent of your diet come saturated fats, which would be about two tablespoons of coconut oil.
 That’s a good amount of fat and coconut oil.